 “What usually happens to a government if there’s inflation going on?
 It’s considered to be a governmental failure that needs to be reined in – usually by some means of taxation.
 Land is this weird exception where we don’t do that.
 We started counting it as growth”, says Parvin, who adds:

-“Now not only did that happen but then… so you have this situation where… coming up to the 1990s and through the 1990s governments had this dilemma which is do we rein this inflation in or do we let it continue but try and sort of tax some back and redistribute it.
+“Now not only did that happen but then… so you have this situation where… coming up to the 1990s and through the 1990s governments had this dilemma which is, do we rein this inflation in or do we let it continue but try and sort of tax some back and redistribute it.
 Guess which option they went for?
 So most developed countries in the world run on this model called the developer contribution system.
 You might have heard of ‘affordable housing’ or ‘Section 106’ and things like that.”

 “But one of the problems of this”, says Parvin, “is that essentially puts local and national governments in a position of creating a land speculation market which nobody really asked for.
-The speculators didn’t ask for it and actually the people working in government didn’t really asked for either.
+The speculators didn’t ask for it and actually the people working in government didn’t really ask for it either.
 But nevertheless, it created a situation whereby we have become dependent on these companies.
 And there is also a certain level of intellectual capture going on.”

 Here, Parvin returns to the contradictory nature of neoliberal capitalism: